Tropicamide is used to make the pupil larger to easily examine the inside of the eyeball.

 Let your doctor know if you are pregnant or breastfeeding.

-Tropicamide may cause your vision to be temporarily blurred.
+Tropicamide may cause drowsiness or may cause your vision to be temporarily blurred.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects include any of the following: headache, dry mouth, nausea, vomiting, increased heartbeat, stinging sensation, and temporary increase in the eye pressure.
+Other side effects include any of the following: headache, dry mouth, nausea, vomiting, constipation, increased heartbeat, stinging sensation, eye pain, and tenderness around the eyes.

 This medicine may cause your eyes to be sensitive to light.
 Wear sunglasses to protect your eyes when going outdoors and avoid direct or prolonged exposure to sunlight and brightly illuminated objects.